-- VMSES/E is required to install and service this product. - With the packaging changes introduced with z/VM version 6 release 2 to provide support for a z/VM single system image (SSI), note that all TCP/IP for z/VM service activity now must be performed using the MAINTvrm user ID - MAINT620. - Any user ID that is used to perform TCP/IP for z/VM installation and service actions (such as to use the SSLPOOL utility to alter or add an SSL server pool) must have file pool administration authority for the VMSYS file pool.
-As supplied with the z/VM version 6 release 2 System Deliverable, both the MAINT620 and TCP/IP service resource owner user ID (6VMTCP20) are enrolled as file pool administrators for this file pool. - To allow for the installation of, and application of service updates for, BFS-resident TCP/IP LDAP components, the z/VM system file pools (VMSYS, VMSYSU and VMSYSR, by default) must be available and in operation.
+- VMSES/E is required to install and service this product. - All TCP/IP for z/VM service activity now must be performed using the appropriate MAINTvrm user ID.
+For this program level, this user ID is MAINT630. - Any user ID that is used to perform TCP/IP for z/VM installation and service actions (such as to use the SSLPOOL utility to alter or add an SSL server pool) must have file pool administration authority for the VMSYS file pool.
+As supplied with the z/VM version 6 release 3 System Deliverable, both the MAINT630 and TCP/IP service resource owner user ID (6VMTCP30) are enrolled as file pool administrators for this file pool. - · To allow for the installation of, and application of service updates for, BFS-resident TCP/IP LDAP components, the z/VM system file pools (VMSYS, VMSYSU and VMSYSR, by default) must be available and in operation.